 Maple is a widely used wood for making furniture, baseball bats, floors, and roofs.
 The key reason behind this wide usage is the strength of the wood.

-If you want a strong and durable handle for your axe handle, you can go for this easily affordable wood.
+If you want a strong and durable axe handle, you can go for this easily affordable wood.
 The wood is also very good-looking with a smooth finish, and so you will be very comfortable while using it.

-However, maple sugar woods have a MOE rating of 12,600 which means it does not absorb shock well as hickory or ash.
+However, maple sugar woods have a MOE rating of 12,600, meaning it does not absorb shock well as hickory or ash.
 Due to the hardness of the wood, it’s more likely to shatter under extreme levels of shock.

 The availability of cherry wood makes it preferable to many folks.
 Compared to other ones of this lineup, cherry wood is cheaper.